PranitMaldikar/PageObjectModel-PyTest-Selenium/README.md

 3. **Test Portfolio Value Update**:
    - After the sale, check if the total value of the portfolio reflects the recent transaction.
    - Assert that the updated value is calculated correctly based on the sale.

-## Getting Started
-Here are some tips to help you get started with this testing framework:

-### Understand Pytest
-- Familiarize yourself with Pytest, focusing on fixtures for setup and teardown, parametrization, and using assertions to verify test outcomes.

-### Learn Page Object Model
-- Create separate classes for each page of the website, such as `LoginPage`, `PortfolioPage`, and `StockDetailPage`.
-- Each class should encapsulate all the functionalities (methods) and elements (attributes) of that particular page.

-### Implementing Wait and Assert
-- Use Selenium WebDriver's explicit and implicit wait functionalities to handle waiting for certain conditions.
-- Utilize Pytest assertions to check conditions like stock addition, stock removal, and portfolio updates.

-### Data Handling
-- Manage test data, potentially using fixtures to load and clean up data pre and post-tests.

-### Environment Setup
-- Set up a virtual environment for Python.
-- Install necessary packages like pytest, selenium, and any drivers you need for your browser.

-### Continuous Integration
-- Integrate the tests into a CI/CD pipeline to run them automatically.

-### Error Handling
-- Implement robust error handling and logging to manage and debug issues during test execution.

 ## Conclusion
 The Portfolio Test Automator ensures that virtual trading platforms function as expected, making it a critical tool for maintaining the reliability and performance of financial software.